SendiAp/Remaining/README.md

-## Without geometry life is pointless.
+## Remember, the best angle to approach a problem from is the "try" angle.